Brilliant at Fixing the Wrong Thing

 What the Simulation Reveals

 In the simulation, the 5 Whys creates visible results.
-Teams that dig to root causes save more passengers.
+Teams that dig to root causes protect more of what matters.
 Teams that react to symptoms run out of time.

-The learning hits differently when the stakes are visible.
-In a workshop, Root Cause Analysis is a concept.
-In a 3.5-hour immersive experience on a sinking ship, it's a survival skill.
-Participants feel the difference between treating symptoms and solving problems.
-That feeling translates directly to the workplace.
+The learning lands differently when the stakes are visible.
+In a meeting room, Root Cause Analysis is a concept.
+In a 3.5-hour immersive experience, it's a survival skill.
+Participants feel the difference between treating symptoms and solving problems, and that feeling travels straight back to the workplace.

 When Wharf Hotels used a Learn2 experience to address declining sales, they dug to root causes instead of treating it as a motivation problem.
-They found structural issues in how their teams collaborated.
+They found structural issues in how their teams worked together.
 Fix the structure, the sales follow.
-The result: 173% increase in global sales revenue.
-The Team Performance framework helps teams close the distance between symptoms and solutions.
+The result: a 173% increase in global sales revenue.
+The Team Performance approach helps teams close the distance between symptoms and solutions.

 Start Asking Why

 The next time your team faces a problem, resist the urge to jump to solutions.
 Take five minutes.
-Ask why five times.
-Write down each answer.
+Ask why until you reach a cause you can fix.
+Write down each answer, and back each one with a fact.

-You'll be surprised how often the real problem is completely different from what it looked like on the surface.
-And how much faster the real solution appears once you stop fixing symptoms.
+You'll be surprised how often the real problem is completely different from what it looked like on the surface — and how much faster the real solution appears once you stop fixing symptoms.
+This is also what reframing the problem does for a team: it moves the group off the obvious answer and onto the useful one.

 Read next: The Problem Reframing Exercise That Changes Everything